 The Audi Sport Leopard Lukoil Team is born!
 The two cars will be driven by the Frenchman Jean-Karl Vernay (who has now chosen #69) and the Scottish BTCC legend Gordon 'Flash' Shedden (who will race as usual with his #52).
 The series will remain a two-day event (but switched on a three-race format), so it includes 30 races distributed on 10 events.

-The Leopard Junior Team is currently competing in his third season in the FIM CEV Repsol Championship, also known as the Junior World Championship, in the Moto3 class.
+The Leopard Junior Team is currently competing in its fourth season in the FIM CEV Repsol Championship, also known as the Junior World Championship, in the Moto3 class.
 Since our first season in 2016 the team has signed five riders from wich one of them, Marcos Ramírez became Junior World Champion runner-up.
-In this 2018 we run with the Italian talent Manuel Pagliani and the Spanish Aaron Polanco, who's getting back from a very serious elbow injury.
+In 2018, Manuel Pagliani ended up the third of the standings and in this 2019 Leopard riders Àlex Díez, Xavi Artigas and Davide Pizzoli will defend Leopard colors.

 The target of the Junior Team is finding young talents and prepare them to an eventual leap into the Word Championship in the Moto3 class, and if possible, straight into the Leopard Racing Team.
 The FIM CEV Repsol is the place to be if a rider is serious about his career, and the Leopard Junior Team is always up front in the standings, so for upcoming talents wishing to become professionals, this is the team where all their potential will be tested under a real World Championship human and technical sorrounding.